maggie202506/cudydocs-trial/docs/user_guide/switch/protocol_management.md

 - Version: Displays the version of the IGMP protocol used by the querier.
 - Source IP Address: Displays the IP address of the device acting as the IGMP querier.

-**Router Port**

 - Port: Lists the port number on the switch.
 - Static: Indicates that the port configuration is manually set and does not change automatically.
 - Dynamic: Indicates that the port configuration can change automatically based on network conditions or protocols.

-- Apply:Click to save and apply the settings or changes.

 ---

 ## DHCP Snooping
-A security feature used on switches to prevent unauthorized DHCP servers from assigning IP addresses to devices on the network.
-It helps protect against IP address spoofing and ensures that only legitimate DHCP servers can operate.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/dhcp.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Protocol Management >> DHCP Snooping** page, you can configure it to prevent unauthorized DHCP servers from assigning IP addresses to devices on the network and help protect against IP address spoofing and ensures that only legitimate DHCP servers can operate.
+Please follow the steps:

-- DHCP Snooping: Select to Enable or Disable DHCP Snooping.
+1) Select to Enable or Disable DHCP Snooping, and click *Apply*.

-**Port Configuration**
+2) Configure the following parameters, and click *Apply*.
+The table below will display the updates and settings.

 - Port: Select the specific port to configure DHCP Snooping.
 - Trust: Select to Enable or Disable it. *Enable Trust* will allow DHCP packets to pass through without inspection.